d1gits/dao-hack-movielist/README.md

 # The Ultimate Sci-Fi Movie List

 Hello!
-This is a temporary public repo.
+This is a temporary public repo containing a mock version of the dao hack.
+Please don't ever put this on a production blockchain.

 Its basically this:

 https://www.reddit.com/r/ethereum/comments/3g7lx6/are_you_tired_of_best_scifi_movies_of_all_time/

-But then as a react truffle fork from this:
+But then as a truffle-box:

 https://github.com/truffle-box/react-box

 With a little interface.

-And added a cool (only tested) feature using this:
+And added a cool dao exploit feature based on this:

 https://github.com/joeb000/mock-dao-hack

+## Warning

+Don't ever deploy anything written in this repo on a production blockchain.
+The contracts in here have been written to contain exploits.
+And the exploit has been added as an example.
+Your Ether will get stolen.

 ## React-box